 - 1. 9-12 units of credit. - 2.
-One course at the 100 level.
+One SOC course at the 100 level.
 Majors may take additional courses at the 100 level, but a maximum of two such courses can be counted toward the major. - 3.
-203. Foundations of Social Theory.
+SOC 203.
+Foundations of Social Theory. - a.
 Prerequisite: any 100-level or 200-level Sociology course. - 4.
-300, Qualitative Research Methods or 301, Quantitative Research Methods.
-Prerequisite: 203, Foundations of Social Theory. - 5.
+SOC 300, Qualitative Research Methods or SOC 301, Quantitative Research Methods. - a.
+Prerequisite: SOC 203, Foundations of Social Theory. - 5.
 Capstone Seminar: Any 300- or 400-level topical seminar, including Special Topic seminars.
-These seminars have significant individual research components and opportunities for collaborative work, critical thinking, synthesis, and practice in a variety of communication skills.
-Prerequisites: one sociology course at the 100-level, one sociology course at the 200-level, and 203, Foundations of Social Theory; 300, Qualitative Research Methods ar 301, Quantitative Research Methods recommended but not required. - 6.
-Experiential component, fulfilled by one of the following: - a) An SLU approved off-campus study program (semester or year).
+These seminars have significant individual research components and opportunities for collaborative work, critical thinking, synthesis, and practice in a variety of communication skills. - 6.
+Experiential component, fulfilled by one of the following: - a.
+An SLU approved off-campus study program (semester or year).
 To fulfill this requirement, students must also attend a gathering of sociology department faculty and other sociology majors returning from off-campus study to present a sociological reflection on their experiences.
-Prerequisite: any 100- or 200-level sociology course. - b) Any sociology course with a CBL (Community-Based Learning) component. - c) 309, Internship.
+Prerequisite: any 100- or 200-level sociology course. - b.
+Any sociology course with a CBL (Community-Based Learning) component. - SOC 309, Internship.
 Prerequisites: at least two sociology courses.
-Enrollment is by permission of instructor.
+Enrollment is by permission of instructor. - 7.
+After the completion of the Capstone Seminar, majors who wish to pursue an additional Capstone opportunity through independent research have these options: - a.
+SOC 486.
+Capstone Independent Study.